earn, regardless how poor they are, in order to subsidize medical bills for

 indeed unobjectionable.
 The administration's fact sheet, by contrast,

-asserts that "all seniors should have the option of a subsidized
+asserts that "all seniors should have the option of a

 prescription drug benefit."
 Why should all seniors be subsidized?